appoena/ubat-docs/Writerside/topics/welcome-to-ubat.md

 apply rules that evaluate the deviation of a log line or runtime event over the specification.

-By combining static code analysis, runtime log event analysis and a custom AI model, %product% is able to suggest code fixes, log output format, warn on privacy violations and more.
+By combining static code analysis, runtime log event analysis and a custom AI model, %product% is able to suggest code fixes, log output formats, warn on privacy violations and more.

 ## Start using %product% {id="start-using-ubat"}